OmarMo5-dev/hisn-al-muslim-showcase/README.md

 ---

-# 🕌 Prayer Times & Adhan
+# 🕌 Prayer Times & Islamic Youtube Channel & Jami Dua

 Prayer information is integrated into the daily experience rather than treated as an isolated utility.